Miloš Koterec

 Miloš Koterec (born 11 October 1962, in Partizánske) is a career diplomat from Slovakia.

-He was sent to the Permanent Mission of Slovakia to the U.N. from '95–'99.
+He was sent to the Permanent Mission of Slovakia to the United Nations from 1995 to 1999.
 He then went on to work at the Permanent Mission to NATO for Slovakia in 2001.
-In 2005 he was elected as an MEP for Slovakia.
+In 2005 he was elected as a Member of the European Parliament for Slovakia.

-In 2009 he was appointed as the Permanent Representative to the U.N. for Slovakia.
+In 2009, he was appointed Permanent Representative to the United Nations for Slovakia.

-He has received the Gold Polish Army Medal in 2012.
+He received the Gold Polish Army Medal in 2012.

+in 2025, Koterec was appointed the first resident Ambassador to the Philippines, with accreditation for the neighbouring republic of Palau.